 Earning Power: Project Management Salary Survey

-The survey provides statistical analysis of salary data for project managers from all over the world based on a variety of factors including project manager function, experience, size of organization, and whether or not the project manager holds has their PMP (Project Management Professional) designation.
-Over 26,000 people from 34 different countries participated in the current PM salary survey.
+The survey provides statistical analysis of salary data for project managers from all over the world based on a variety of factors including project manager function, experience, size of organization, and whether or not the project manager holds a Project Management Professional (PMP)® designation.
+Over 33,000 people from 37 different countries participated in the current PM salary survey.

 Some of the findings from the PM Salary survey include:

-- Among survey respondents project managers with a PMP designation earn 20% more on average than project managers that do not have their PMP certification.
+- Among survey respondents, project managers with a PMP® designation earn 23% more on average than project managers that do not have their PMP certification.

 - Globally, the median annual salary for project managers is USD $81,000.